Best Under Sink Water Filter Reviews in 2023 (+ Buyer’s Guide)

 • Advanced filter eliminates chlorine, particulates (Class I), as well as cysts, turbidity, lead, lindane, and atrazine (NSF 42 + 53).

-• The premium filter takes care of chlorine AND chloramines – more information here and in this guide – , particulates (Class I), cysts, lead, mercury, VOCs, MTBE, and turbidity (NSF 42 + 53 + 401).
+• The premium filter takes care of chlorine AND chloramines – more information here and in this guide – particulates (Class I), cysts, lead, mercury, VOCs, MTBE, PFOA/PFOS, and turbidity among a few other things (NSF 42 + 53 + 401).

 • Separate lead-free faucet included.

-• Quick connect fittings and detailed DIY instructions make installing this unit to cold water line straightforward with no need for calling a plumber.
+• Quick connect fittings and detailed DIY instructions make installing to cold water line straightforward with no need for calling a plumber.

 • Modular twist on/off filters were designed for convenience and can be replaced in mere minutes and without turning off the feed water supply.

-• EZ-3 is good for 500 gallons or six months. $70 annually.
+• US-EZ-3 is good for 500 gallons or six months.
+About $90 annually.
 Still incredibly affordable.

-• EZ-4 is also rated at 500 gallons or six months filtration capacity.
-Around $120 per year for replacement filters is within the normal range.
+• US-EZ-4 is also rated at 500 gallons or six months filtration capacity.
+Around $160 per year for replacement filters is within the normal range.

 • Everything is backed by a limited manufacturer warranty for 2 years.